 Nationwide Children's Hospital Internship in Professional Psychology has seven tracks with 17 total interns.

-Pediatric Acute Treatment (PAT) track - 2 slots - This experience is dedicated to training interns in the treatment of children and adolescents in acute care and brief treatment settings.
-The PAT interns will have opportunities to engage in clinical work through the Mood and Anxiety Program (IOP, outpatient therapy), Partial Hospitalization Program, Psychosis Clinic, and inpatient psychiatric units.
-Interns will also have opportunities to rotate as part of the Psychiatry and Psychology Consult/Liaison teams, Center for Suicide Prevention and research (CSPR), and Youth Crisis Stabilization Unit (YCSU).
-Interns participate in a variety of treatment, assessment, and prevention services for individuals who require acute care.
-Treatment experiences include brief individual, child and family therapeutic interventions in inpatient psychiatry; psychoeducational and diagnostic assessment, ongoing outpatient intervention and group facilitation in intensive outpatient programs; participation in community support and suicide awareness programs; and consultation and intervention for individuals receiving care on medical floors.
+Pediatric Acute Treatment (PAT) track - 2 slots - Structured around training interns in the treatment of children and adolescents in acute care and brief treatment settings.
+The PAT interns will have opportunities to engage in clinical work through the Mood and Anxiety Program (IOP), Partial Hospitalization Program, Psychosis Clinic, Psychology/Psychiatry Consult/Liaison and inpatient psychiatric units.
+Interns will complete a rotation in assessment services, focused on complex diagnostic or psychoeducation testing.
+Interns may have the opportunity to shadow clinical experiences through the Psychiatric Crisis Department, OCD Group Treatment, Center for Suicide Prevention and Research, and Youth Crisis Stabilization Unit.
+Treatment experiences include brief individual, child and family therapeutic interventions in inpatient psychiatry; psychoeducational and diagnostic assessment; ongoing outpatient intervention and group facilitation in intensive outpatient programs; participation in community support and suicide awareness programs; and consultation/intervention for individuals receiving care on medical floors.

-Integrated Primary Care (IPC) Track - 1 slot - Structured around a primary placement in an integrated pediatric primary care clinic (two different home clinics throughout the training year).
+Integrated Primary Care (IPC) Track - 1 slot - The intern will spend a majority of their time in an integrated pediatric primary care clinic (two different home clinics throughout the training year).
 While in clinic, the intern will engage in diagnostic assessments, targeted, evidence-based treatment and integrated care through consultations (warm handoffs) during the primary care visit.
 The intern will also complete psychoeducational assessments for patients outside of primary care, including assessments of cognitive functioning, academic achievement, developmental assessments, and social-emotional assessments.
-Interns also will have the opportunity to engage in secondary clinical experience, designed to complement their training in primary care (e.g., Healthy Weight and Nutrition, Comprehensive Pediatric Feeding Clinic, Adolescent Medicine, Pediatric Acute Care, and/or Proud Linden Parenting Program (PLPP).
+Interns also will have the opportunity to engage in secondary clinical experience, designed to complement their training.

 Clinical Child Track - 3 slots - Structured around a primary placement in an interdisciplinary community mental health center with minor rotations in the following areas: (Primary Care, Developmental Disabilities, Crisis Services, GI Clinic, Suicide Screening & Sleep Clinic).
 Psychological assessment is a significant component.
 Interns maintain an active therapy caseload with a wide range of diagnoses and ages.